-Parent Visitations and Community Participation
+Parent Visitations

-Parents are encouraged to visit the school at any time.
-Visitors who wish to confer with a teacher are asked to arrange for an appointment at a time outside regular class hours.
-All visitors are asked to report to the office before going to the classroom to pick up a visitor's pass.
+At this time, visitors who wish to confer with a teacher or staff member are asked to arrange for an appointment at a time outside of regular class hours.
+Teachers are unable to conference with a parent during the instructional day, unless prior arrangements have been made with the teacher.
+Whenever a parent or visitor comes into Hartman Elementary they are asked to first report to the office and sign in to receive a visitor's sticker.